Chris Farnell

 Christopher William Farnell (born 21 December 1969) is an English solicitor.
-Farnell owns the Manchester-based legal practice IPS Law.
+Farnell founded the Manchester-based legal practice IPS Law in 2006.
 He is a sports lawyer, also working in media and entertainment-related law.
 Farnell has worked for boxers, international footballers and managers, Premier League and English Football League clubs and European football agents.
-IPS Law was closed by the Solicitors Regulation Authority in November 2025 due to suspected dishonesty by Farnell.
+IPS Law was closed by the Solicitors Regulation Authority (SRA) in November 2025 due to suspected dishonesty by Farnell.
+The company appealed against the SRA's decision (unsuccessfully), but in April 2026 was wound up in relation to another dispute.
+Farnell remains suspended by the SRA.

 Biography

 Career and sports law

 Farnell studied economics at Liverpool University where he gained a 2:1 in economics before he studied law.
 Farnell was signed to Blackburn Rovers, but was unable to continue his career due to an injury.
+Farnell worked at Eversheds before, in 2004, becoming a partner at Hill Dickinson.

+IPS Law LLP (2006–2026)

-Farnell worked at Eversheds before, in 2004, becoming a partner at Hill Dickinson, then founded and established IPS Law LLP in 2006 as a niche sports law practice.
-IPS Law was closed by the Solicitors Regulation Authority on 11 November 2025 due to suspected dishonesty by Farnell.
+In 2006, Farnell founded and established IPS Law LLP as a niche sports law practice.

 Farnell gained a reputation in sports law for representing players and managers and in particular his work on image rights.
 IPS specialised in image rights, player transfers, intellectual property contracts, contract re-negotiations, sponsorship and endorsement contracts, defamation, sports dispute resolution, footballer and agent disputes, doping hearings, regulatory issues, and both contentious and non-contentious intellectual property law.
+Farnell's clients included Chelsea midfielder Moisés Caicedo.
 Farnell has been involved in the purchases of several professional football clubs.